 - 1. A significant portion of our named executive officers' compensation is directly linked to our performance and the creation of long-term shareholder value through long-term incentive awards.
 The value of these awards is only recognized over a 6-year period that consists of a 3-year performance period plus a 3-year vesting period. - 2.
 The compensation of our named executive officers is strongly tied to our performance and to the performance of the individual.
-The annual incentive compensation is only paid if we achieve our annual FFO objective with payment over the past three years being made from 50-110% of target and long-term incentives are earned on the basis of our absolute and relative shareholders returns as well as our return on invested capital. - 3.
-We have an appropriate balance of pay between short-term and long-term objectives. - 4.
+In general, the annual incentive compensation is only paid if we achieve our annual FFO objective and long-term incentives are earned on the basis of our absolute and relative shareholders returns as well as our return on invested capital.

+- 3. We have an appropriate balance of pay between short-term and long-term objectives. - 4.
 Our Chief Executive Officer, Chief Operating Officer and Chief Financial Officer are incentivized to act in the best long-term interests of the Trust through stock ownership guidelines. - 5.
-We have no perquisites for our named executive officers that are not widely available to other employees.
+In general, we have no perquisites for our named executive officers that are not widely available to other employees.

-We are requesting your advisory and non-binding approval of the compensation of our named executive officers for 2010 as disclosed in the CD&A, the Summary Compensation Table, the supplemental tables and the disclosure narratives accompanying these sections of this proxy statement.
-This proposal allows our shareholders to express their opinions regarding the decisions made by the Compensation Committee on the annual compensation to the named executive officers for 2010; however, because the vote on this proposal is advisory in nature and is not intended to address any specific element of compensation, it will not affect any compensation already paid or awarded to any named executive officer for 2010 and will not be binding on the Compensation Committee, the Board or the Trust.
+We are requesting your advisory and non-binding approval of the compensation of our named executive officers for 2011 as disclosed in the CD&A, the Summary Compensation Table, the supplemental tables and the disclosure narratives accompanying these sections of this proxy statement.
+This proposal allows our shareholders to express their opinions regarding the decisions made by the Compensation Committee on the annual compensation to the named executive officers for 2011; however, because the vote on this proposal is advisory in nature, it will not affect any compensation already paid or awarded to any named executive officer for 2011 and will not be binding on the Compensation Committee, the Board or the Trust.
 The Board and our Compensation Committee value the opinions of our shareholders and will review the results of this vote and take them into consideration in addressing future compensation policies and decisions.